Huawei units plead not guilty to US trade secret theft

-SEATTLE (REUTERS) - Huawei Device Co and Huawei Device USA pleaded not guilty to US fraud, trade secrets conspiracy and other charges, and a trial date was set for March 2020, the Justice Department said on Thursday (Feb 28).
+SEATTLE • Huawei Device and Huawei Device USA have pleaded not guilty to United States fraud, trade secrets conspiracy and other charges, and a trial date has been set for March next year, the Justice Department said.

-The units of China's Huawei Technologies were arraigned in US District Court in Seattle, and Chief US District Judge Ricardo S. Martinez set trial for March 2, 2020.
+The units of China's Huawei Technologies were arraigned in a District Court in Seattle on Thursday, and Chief US District Judge Ricardo Martinez set trial for March 2 next year.

-The two companies were charged in an indictment unsealed last month that they conspired to steal T-Mobile US Inc trade secrets between 2012 and 2014.
+The two companies were charged in an indictment unsealed earlier this year that they conspired to steal T-Mobile trade secrets between 2012 and 2014.

-The charges have added to pressure from the US government on Huawei, the world's biggest telecommunications equipment maker.
+The charges have added to pressure from the US government on Huawei Technologies, the world's biggest maker of telecommunications equipment.

 Washington is trying to prevent American companies from buying Huawei routers and switches and is pressing allies to do the same.

-T-Mobile had accused Huawei of stealing technology called "Tappy," which mimicked human fingers and was used to test smartphones.
+T-Mobile had accused Huawei of stealing the technology called Tappy, which mimicked human fingers and was used to test smartphones.

 Huawei has said the two companies settled their disputes in 2017.